Skip to Main Content

 Boston Bachelorette Scavenger Hunt

-Turn your weekend itinerary into a Boston scavenger hunt.
+Turn your weekend itinerary into a Boston bachelorette scavenger hunt.
 Distribute a list of activities with points awarded for each completed task and ask participants to provide proof with pictures.
 Download an editable template to customize the list and include Boston landmarks and attractions.
-Don't forget to get a prize for the winner such as a kitchsy Boston souvenir.
+Don't forget to get a prize for the winner such as a kitschy Boston souvenir.

 Places to Stay in Boston for a Bachelorette Party